-From a broad perspective, there are eight goals and objectives frequently cited for digital and physical events.
+From a broad perspective, there are eight goals and objectives frequently cited for virtual and in-person events.
 Does this mean that there are only eight event goals and event objectives an organization should consider?
 Of course not!
-However, based on our client engagements, these are the most commonly cited goals and objectives for events.
-They fit into three buckets: revenue enhancement cost reduction and intangibles.
+However, based on our client engagements, these are the most common.
+They fit into three buckets: revenue enhancement, cost reduction and intangibles.

-These event goals focus on creating a revenue for the sponsoring organization.
+These event marketing goals focus on creating revenue for the sponsoring organization.